dotnet/docs-maui/docs/android/internals/java-interop.md

 All the native methods declared in the generated Java type are registered when the type is constructed or accessed for the first time.
 This is when the Java VM invokes the type's static constructor, initiating a sequence of calls that ends with all of the type's methods being registered with the JNI:

-1. `mono.android.Runtime.register` is a native method, declared in the `Runtime` class of .NET Android's Java runtime code, and implemented in the native .NET Android runtime.
-The purpose of this method is to prepare a call into .NET Android's managed runtime code.
+1. `mono.android.Runtime.register` is a native method, declared in the `Runtime` class of .NET for Android's Java runtime code, and implemented in the native .NET for Android runtime.
+The purpose of this method is to prepare a call into .NET for Android's managed runtime code.
 1. `Android.Runtime.JNIEnv::RegisterJniNatives` is passed the name of the managed type for which to register Java methods, and uses .NET reflection to load that type followed by a call to cache the type.
 It ends with a call to the `Android.Runtime.AndroidTypeManager::RegisterNativeMembers` method.
 1. `Android.Runtime.AndroidTypeManager::RegisterNativeMembers` calls the `Java.Interop.JniEnvironment.Types::RegisterNatives` method which first generates a delegate to the native callback method, using `System.Reflection.Emit`, and invokes Java JNI's `RegisterNatives` function to register the native methods for a managed type.